PeterWong327/study-guide-notes/javascript.md

 - What is data encapsulation?
   - Data encapsulation is the idea that data within a function cannot be directly accessed, except through a closure.

+-   What is the difference between the memory heap and call stack in javascript?

+-  What is one problem with programming languages that a fully single-threaded?

+- When is using an IIFE necessary?
+  Immediate Invoked Function Expression (IIFE) is used when you want to create a new variable scope to attach private data to a function.
+It is a function expression that is called immediately after it is defined.

+- What is the syntax for an IIFE?
+  - The function is surrounded with parentheses to prevent it from being treated as a function declaration.
+Final parentheses are placed after the function to execute the function expression.